Fireflylite X1S Pharos Flashlight Review

 If the flashlight will headstand, I’ll show it here (usually the third photo).
 If the flashlight will tailstand, I’ll also show that (usually in the fourth photo).

 Here’s the test light with the venerable Convoy S2+.
-The version you see below is a custom Convoy S2+ host that’s been laser engraved by GadgetConnections.com.
+The version below is a custom laser-engraved Convoy S2+ host by GadgetConnections.com.
 I did a full post on an engraved orange host right here!
-Or just go straight to GadgetConnections.com to buy your Convoy S2+ now!
+Or go straight to GadgetConnections.com to buy your Convoy S2+ now!

 Also above is the light beside a TorchLAB BOSS 35, an 18350 light.
 I reviewed the aluminum version of that light in both 35 and 70 formats.
 I also reviewed that specific edition, the “Oveready BOSS FT Collector Vintage Brass” 35.
 I love it!